ForgeRock/ds-operator/README.md

 * [DirectoryRestore](hack/ds-restore.yaml)

 These resources are used to create backups (tar, LDIF or dsbackup) and restore them again.
-Backup data is stored on a persistent volume claim specified by the Backup Custom Resource.
+Backup data is stored on a persistent volume claim specified by the DirectoryBackup Custom Resource.

 Taking a DirectoryBackup does the following:

 * Snapshots and then clones a PVC with the contents of the directory data.
 * Runs a directory server binary pod, mounting that PVC
 * Exports the data in one or more formats (tar, LDIF or dsbackup).
-The data is exported to the backup pvc.
+The data is exported to the backup PVC.

 The process flow is diagrammed below:

 ![Backup process](backup-process.png "Backup process")

-When the process concludes, the pvc with the data can be further processed.
-For example you can mount that pvc on a pod that will export the data to GCS or S3.
+When the process concludes, the PVC with the data can be further processed.
+For example you can mount that PVC on a pod that will export the data to GCS or S3.
 This design provides maximum flexibility to BYOJ (bring your own Job) for final archival.
 A sample Job that exports the data to GCS can be found in [tests/gcs](tests/gcs).

-You can backup a "live"  directory instance as the snapshots on most cloud providers is "crash consistent".
+You can backup a "live"  directory instance as the snapshots on most cloud providers are "crash consistent".
 However,  it is recommended to perform an LDIF backup in addition to other types to validate that the snapshot data is readable and consistent.

-Deleting a `DirectoryBackup` resource deletes the  associated volumesnapshot but it retains the backup pvc.
+Deleting a `DirectoryBackup` resource deletes the  associated volume snapshot and PVC clone but it retains the backup PVC.

 Taking a DirectoryRestore does the following:

-* Creates a new 'data' pvc to hold the restored directory data
+* Creates a new 'data' PVC to hold the restored directory data
-* Runs a job that mounts an existing backup PVC (likely the one created by a DirectoryBackup above) and performs an data import into the directory data pvc.
+* Runs a job that mounts an existing backup PVC (likely the one created by a DirectoryBackup above) and performs an data import into the directory data PVC.
-* Creates a volume snapshot of the directory data pvc
+* Creates a volume snapshot of the directory data PVC

 On conclusion of a restore, the volume snapshot can be used to initialize or recover a new directory instance by using it as the Volume Source of a DirectoryService instance.